-Toyota Gazoo Racing World Rally Team continued its 2024 FIA World Rally Championship campaign with the penultimate round in Europe, and further closed the gap to first with a strong final day performance.
-Even though overall victory eluded the team in the Central European Rally, the championship remains in sight.
-What was the story behind this WRC 2024 result?
+Toyota Gazoo Racing World Rally Team concluded its 2024 FIA World Rally Championship campaign with a resounding one-two finish in a thrilling final round at home in Japan.
+In so doing, the team claimed its fourth consecutive manufacturers’ title and its eighth title in the WRC.
+What was the story behind this epic WRC 2024 result?
 Read on to find out.

 POSITION | TEAM | DRIVERS | VARIATION |